How To Identify & Prevent Skin Cancer in Cats

 4 most common types of cat skin cancer

-Cornell Feline Health Center reports that the four most common types of cat skin cancer, in order, are:
+Cornell Feline Health Center reports that the four most common types of cat skin cancer are:

 • basal cell tumors